(Flickr—Valerie Abbott/Ucumari Photography)

 How do you conceive and build a track and field facility for the Summer Olympics, tear it apart afterwards and convert it to a ballpark?
 Ask the folks in Atlanta, where running tracks became warning tracks, ovals became diamonds, and flags became foam tomahawks.
 A year after its opening, Olympic Stadium would become Turner Field, and on its stage the Braves would replace the world’s athletes and extend its reign of excellence.

-They come in through the back door at Turner Field, into an expansive plaza drenched in history both recent and distant.
-Concrete columns spaced some 25 feet from one another line the outer borders of the plaza as a reminder of the ballpark’s original but temporary use as an oval stadium that welcomed over 2,000 of the world’s greatest athletes participating in the grandest sports event of them all.
-Within this arc of columns, baseball now takes over the podium—with bronze tributes to golden legends and a massive photographic beacon that’s an ode to one of the game’s greatest moments from Atlanta’s most popular baseball hero, one Henry Louis Aaron.
+They came in through the back door at Turner Field, into an expansive plaza drenched in history both recent and distant.
+Concrete columns spaced some 25 feet from one another lined the outer borders of the plaza as a reminder of the ballpark’s original but temporary use as an oval stadium that welcomed over 2,000 of the world’s greatest athletes participating in the grandest sports event of them all.
+Within this arc of columns, baseball took over the podium—with bronze tributes to golden legends and a massive photographic beacon that’s an ode to one of the game’s greatest moments from Atlanta’s most popular baseball hero, one Henry Louis Aaron.

-When “The Ted” becomes an endangered structure after 2016 as the Braves bolt for the suburbs, it won’t be remembered for its unique character.
-But it will be recalled for the unique circumstances under which it was conceived and constructed.
+When “The Ted” became an afterthought as the Braves bolted for the suburbs, it wasn’t remembered for its unique character.
+But it was recalled for the unique circumstances under which it was conceived and constructed.

 Fast rewind to the mid-1980s.
 The burst of popularity that the Braves enjoyed from a breakout 1982 postseason campaign, through the lens of the local cable “superstation” that gave it nationwide coverage, was starting to temper.
 Dubbed “America’s Team”—stealing from football’s Dallas Cowboys—the Braves were sinking back in the standings; there was only so much Dale Murphy could do.
 As the losses mounted, attendance sagged.
 That’s the thing about Atlanta pro sports; when a team wins, the fans will drop everything and rush to the ticket booths—but will stay away in droves when it loses.